selfrefactor/rambda/docs/README.md

 <details>
 <summary>
-  Click to see the full list of 0 Ramda methods not implemented in Rambda and their status.
+  Click to see the full list of 51 Ramda methods not implemented in Rambda and their status.
 </summary>

-- gt
-- gte
-- hasIn
-- innerJoin
 - insert
 - insertAll
 - into